NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-20-Rmd04-Week3Activity.md

 	</figcaption>
 </figure>

-We will be using the GeoTIFF raster files in the “lidar” subdirectory of the teaching data subset.
+We will be using the GeoTIFF raster files in the **lidar** subdirectory of the teaching data subset.

 ## Create R Markdown File